-This Shrimp Risotto has a rich seafood flavor and is deliciously creamy.
-It’s easy to make at home and perfect for an elegant dinner.
+This easy Shrimp Risotto recipe has a rich flavor and is deliciously creamy.
+It’s a restaurant-quality dish that the whole family will love!

 It really shouldn’t.